julz/docs/docs/getting-started/first-traffic-split.md

 You may have noticed that when your Knative Service was created, Knative returned both a URL and a 'latest revision' for your Knative Service.
 But what happens if you make a change to your Service?

-??? question "What is a `Revisions`?""
+??? question "What is a `Revision`?""
     You can think of a `Revision` as a stateless, autoscaling snapshot-in-time of application code and configuration.
 A new `Revision` will get created each and every time you make changes to your Knative Service.
 Knative Serving splits traffic between different `Revisions` of your Knative Service.